Dwyane Wade: Branding and reception

 Wade's nicknames include D-Wade, Father Prime, and Flash, the lattermost was given to him by former teammate Shaquille O'Neal, who would sing, "He's the greatest in the Universe", in reference to the Queen song of the same name from the 1980 film Flash Gordon.
 The Heat's 2005 NBA playoffs run and Wade's performances while O'Neal was hampered by injury, led to media attention and rapid increase in Wade's popularity.
 During those playoffs, Wade's jersey became the league's top-selling jersey and remained so for nearly two years.
 After the Heat's success and Wade's memorable performances during the 2006 NBA playoffs, Wade appeared on several talk shows, including Late Show with David Letterman and Live with Regis and Kelly.
 He also made a guest star appearance on Disney Channel's Austin & Ally as himself, who is an obsessed fan of Austin Moon.

 Wade has been featured in magazine articles and publications.
 In 2005, he was featured on People's 50 Most Beautiful People.
 The following year, Wade was named the NBA's best-dressed player by GQ.
 In 2007, Esquire named him to their fourth annual Best Dressed Men in the World list for the second straight year.
 Wade's endorsement deals included Gatorade, Lincoln, Staples, Sean John, T-Mobile (his TV commercials paired him with Charles Barkley), and Topps.
 He had his own line of shoes with Converse named "The Wade" and a series of Sidekick phones known as the D-Wade Edition with T-Mobile.
 During the 2009–10 season, Wade switched from Converse to Nike's Jordan Brand.
 He was chosen by Jordan and debuted the Air Jordan 2010 during the 2010 NBA All-Star break.
 During the 2011 NBA playoffs, Wade debuted his first signature shoe for the Jordan Brand, joining Anthony and Chris Paul, who had their own signature shoes.
 After his Jordan Brand contract expired in 2012, Wade signed with the Chinese athletic brand Li-Ning.
 Wade was included in Time's list of the 100 most influential people of 2020.
 In April 2021, Wade became a minority owner of the Utah Jazz.
-In October 2021, Wade's oldest son, Zaire Wade got drafted by the Salt Lake City Stars, which is the NBA G League affiliate of the Jazz.
+In October 2021, Wade's oldest son, Zaire Wade was drafted by the Salt Lake City Stars, the NBA G League affiliate of the Jazz.